Takeaways

 Your building’s lights are one of the most efficient places to set up an automation system.

-At first glance, you may not see lighting as an especially important aspect of building management.
+At first glance, you may not see lighting as an important building management aspect.
 But when do you actually need your lights to be on?
 If you’re getting enough natural light, or if there aren’t any people in a certain area, you don’t need to waste electricity lighting those rooms.

 This is where controlled automation comes in.
 With the help of sensors and light-detecting smart glass, you can light up rooms and floors only when in use — saving you money on your power bill.